bcran/sctpdrv/wix/README.txt

 	The Bug Tracker is available on BitBucket: https://bitbucket.org/brucec/sctpdrv/issues

-If you encounter a trouble with SctpDrv, please contact Bruce Cran at sctpdrv@bluestop.org
+If you encounter a trouble with SctpDrv, please contact Rebecca Cran at sctpdrv@bluestop.org

 --------------------------------------------------------------------------------